Going to college is an exciting time for everyone. Picking a college and choosing a major… Why not think of a bigger picture and look overseas?

 Is your course choice specific to where you want to study?

-It makes sense if you are planning on studying history of art to travel to Italy.
+It makes sense if you are planning on studying the history of art to travel to Italy.
 Here you can immerse yourself in Renaissance Art in Florence or Rome.

-On the other hand you might be considering Russian, where better to study than in Russia.
+On the other hand, you might be considering Russian, where better to study than in Russia.
 This all sounds amazing, but you need to make sure you are allowed to study in this country.

-If you are travelling to Italy, can you speak Italian?
+If you are traveling to Italy, can you speak Italian?
 Courses in Europe often offer certain majors to be taught through English, but you still have to live there day to day, so having some basic language skills is always a plus.

 If you are considering a science or medicine, then studying abroad should definitely be given some thought.
 Graduating as a doctor will take 5-6 years in the UK or Ireland which is pretty much half the time it will take in the US.

-The difference in European colleges is that you decide from the get go that you want to study medicine.
+The difference in European colleges is that you decide from the get-go that you want to study medicine.